The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 Nuclei are extended objects and the degree of geometrical overlap between them in the collision, expressed in terms of the impact parameter ($b$), varies.
 Since $b$ is not directly measurable, an experimental proxy, centrality, is used to characterise the amount of nuclear overlap in the collisions, as anticipated in Sec.~\ref{sec:theotools}.
 Centrality is commonly expressed in percentiles of the total nucleus-nucleus cross section ($\sigma_{PbPb}~=~(7.67~\pm~0.16^{syst})$~b for \PbPb\ collisions at \sqrtSnn~=~5.02~TeV~\cite{ALICE-PUBLIC-2018-011}) and, conventionally, small (large) percentiles as for instance 0-5\% (80-90\%) correspond to central (peripheral) collisions~\cite{Abelev:2013qoq}.

 In ALICE, centrality is determined by measuring the signal in the V0 scintillator arrays, which is proportional to the number of particles that strike them.
 The signal amplitude measured at forward rapidity in the V0 is observed to be strongly correlated with the multiplicity of charged particles measured at midrapidity.
-This is shown in the top panel of \Fig~\ref{fig:centrality}, which illustrates the correlation between the summed \VZEROA and \VZEROC (V0M) signal amplitudes, and the number of charged-particle track segments reconstructed using the ITS at midrapidity ($\vert\eta\vert<1.4$).
+This is shown in the top panel of \Fig~\ref{fig:centrality}, which illustrates the correlation between the summed \VZEROA and \VZEROC (the sum is referred to as V0M) signal amplitudes, and the number of charged-particle track segments reconstructed using the ITS at midrapidity ($\vert\eta\vert<1.4$).
 The observed relation of proportionality between the particle multiplicity at midrapidity and the particle multiplicity at forward rapidity, which are two causally-distant observables, constitutes a purely data-driven justification to our centrality classification of events based on the V0 information.
-Alternatively, centrality can be measured using the particle multiplicity in the ITS or the energy deposited by the spectator nucleons in the ZDC.
+Alternatively, centrality can be measured using the particle multiplicity in the ITS or the energy deposited by the spectator nucleons in the ZDC, as discussed in detail in Ref.~\cite{Abelev:2013qoq}.
 The V0 estimator remains the most common choice for centrality classification for the purpose of studying particle production at midrapidity, due to the rapidity separation.
 As illustrated in the bottom panel of \Fig~\ref{fig:centrality} for a sample of 5.02~\TeV~\PbPb~collision events, the centrality classes are defined by slicing the V0M signal amplitude distribution.
 The latter is fitted with a Glauber model~\cite{Loizides:2017ack} (see also Sec.~\ref{sec:theotools}) coupled to a model for particle production based on a negative binomial distribution (NBD), to obtain \avNcoll~and \avNpart~for each centrality class, as detailed in~\cite{Abelev:2013qoq, ALICE-PUBLIC-2018-011}.
+The NBD is used to reproduce the amplitude for peripheral events where the multiplicity approaches the one observed in \pp\ collisions~\cite{Abelev:2013qoq}.
 In peripheral nucleus--nucleus collisions, the selection of the centrality classes on the basis of charged-particle multiplicity, leads to a bias in the determination of the collision geometry parameters~\cite{Loizides:2017sqq}, which has to be taken into account when interpreting measurements that use these parameters, like the nuclear modification factor (see Sec.~\ref{sec:ElossHadrons}).
 The event classification based on multiplicity in pp as well as \pPb\ collisions is discussed later, in Sec.~\ref{section:3.1}.